-The Group assesses whether there are any indicators of impairment for non-financial assets (including the property, plant and equipment and long-term prepayments) at the end of each reporting period.
-Nonfinancial assets are tested for impairment when there are indicators that the carrying amounts may not be recoverable.
+The Group assesses whether there are any indicators of impairment for non-financial assets (including the property, plant and equipment and prepayments) at the end of each reporting period.
+Non-financial assets are tested for impairment when there are indicators that the carrying amounts may not be recoverable.
 An impairment exists when the carrying value of an asset or a CGU exceeds its recoverable amount, which is the higher of its fair value less costs of disposal and its value in use.
 The calculation of the fair value less costs of disposal is based on available data from binding sales transactions in an arm's length transaction of similar assets or observable market prices less incremental costs for disposing of the asset.
 When value in use calculations are undertaken, management must estimate the expected future cash flows from the asset or CGU and choose a suitable discount rate in order to calculate the present value of those cash flows.

-As at 31 December 2023, the carrying amounts of property, plant and equipment and long-term prepayments were approximately HK\$231,169,000 (net of impairment of approximately HK\$5,767,000) (2022: approximately HK\$134,702,000 (net of impairment of Nil)) and approximately HK\$16,941,000 (net of impairment of approximately HK\$22,430,000) (2022: approximately HK\$175,129,000 (net of impairment of Nil)) respectively.
+As at 31 December 2024, the carrying amounts of property, plant and equipment and prepayments were approximately HK\$225,965,000 (net of impairment of approximately HK\$5,767,000) (2023: approximately HK\$231,169,000 (net of impairment of approximately HK\$5,767,000)) and approximately HK\$3,579,000 (net of impairment of approximately HK\$5,509,000) (2023: approximately HK\$16,941,000 (net of impairment of approximately HK\$22,430,000)) respectively.

-5. CRITICAL JUDGEMENTS AND KEY ESTIMATES (CONTINUED)

-Key sources of estimation uncertainty (Continued)
+5. CRITICAL JUDGEMENTS AND KEY ESTIMATES (CONTINUED) Key sources of estimation uncertainty (Continued)

-(c) Impairment assessment of deposits for purchase of raw materials
+(c) Impairment assessment of deposits for purchase of raw materials and acquisition of property, plant and equipment

-The Group assesses ECL of deposits for purchase of raw materials on an individual basis.
+The Group assesses ECL of deposits for purchase of raw materials and acquisition of property, plant and equipment on an individual basis.
 The assessment includes evaluation of collectability and aging analysis of the deposits and on management's judgement on creditworthiness and past collection history of each counterparty.
 The provision of ECL is sensitive to change in estimates, the management of the Group has exercised judgement and made such estimation and is satisfied that the estimates are reflective of current market and deposits' specific condition.

-As at 31 December 2023, the carrying amount of deposits for purchase of raw materials was approximately HK\$121,154,000, net of impairment of approximately HK\$29,493,000 (2022: Nil).
+As at 31 December 2024, the carrying amount of deposits for purchase of raw materials and acquisition of property, plant and equipment were approximately HK\$57,337,000 and HK\$3,881,000 respectively, net of impairment of approximately HK\$85,996,000 and HK\$5,821,000 respectively (2023: carrying amount of deposits for purchase of raw materials was approximately HK\$121,154,000, net of impairment of approximately HK\$29,493,000).

-Details of the Group's impairment assessment on deposits for purchase of raw materials are disclosed in Notes 18 and 29(c) to the consolidated financial statements.
+Details of the Group's impairment assessment on deposits for purchase of raw materials and acquisition of property, plant and equipment are disclosed in Notes 18 and 28(c)(ii) to the consolidated financial statements.